FIFTY2Technology/ansible-role-restic_server/README.md

 * [pass](https://www.passwordstore.org/) installed on the Ansible runner and configured for password storage. ([See example configuration](https://www.fifty2.eu/innovation/how-we-provide-i-t-secrets-through-passwordstore-in-ansible-at-fifty2/)) Backup encryption password and REST authentication password creation are the backup client's concern (done in `restic_client` role).

 ## Remote backup clients
-The server is capable of connecting to restic clients via SSH if they can't reach the backup server directly, and trigger backup jobs there.
-This feature is described in further detail in the `restic_remote` README file.
+The server is capable of connecting to restic clients via SSH, if they can't reach the backup server directly, and trigger backup jobs there.
+This feature is described in further detail in the [`restic_remote` README](https://github.com/FIFTY2Technology/ansible-role-restic_remote/blob/main/README.md).
+This role configures only basic requirements for this functionality.

-To allow the server to login on clients via SSH, it is necessary to specify the SSH public key of the server as variable `restic_remote_server_authorized_key`.
-The key is shown by the `Print SSH public key - See README file for usage of this key` task when running this role.
-This variable must be accessible to (at least) all remote backup clients (e.g. via `group_vars/remoteclients.yml`) and is necessary for the `restic_remote` role to work correctly.

 # Role Variables
 All variables which can be overridden are stored in defaults/main.yml file as well as in table below.